Tuesday, August 01, 2006

 There were people redirecting traffic and others trying to help console the unconsolable woman.
 People were on cell phones calling 117 (911 Swiss equivalent) and people down the street redirecting traffic so that ambulances could pass.
 For as much flak as the rest of the international community give the Swiss for being a seemingly uncaring and vanilla-flavored peoples, THESE Swiss folks were actually DOING something.
 I've been known to give the Swiss a fair share of rib-jabbing for mindlessly coloring within the lines like Oprah bookclub zombie-groupies, but this incident gave me a sense of relief that if the shit goes down, the Swiss got yo back.
 Not to say that it wouldn't happen in the US, but I'm willing to bet that the entire neighborhood wouldn't get out of their building to help.

 Standing there watching Swiss businessmen and stay-at-home mothers taking on their new roles of traffic cops and triage nurses reminded me of a quote by an Irish political philosopher, Edmund Burke: "The only thing necessary for the triumph of evil is for good men to do nothing."
+It makes one think of how many opportunities you have been in a position to do something and chosen not to: either out of sheer laziness, unwillingness, or the thought that someone else would do it.

 No comments: